smartiniOnGitHub/vweb-example/README.md

 Just to have an idea, the minimal web server script ('server-minimal.v') when built on a modern Linux distribution (like Ubuntu 20.04 LTS at 64 bit) is:
-- normal build: 365 KB
+- normal build: ranging from 365 KB to 420 KB
-- optimized build (for production): 53 KB and this is impressive.
+- optimized build (for production): ranging from 53 KB to 120 KB and this is impressive.

-When building the same sources in Windows, executables are bigger (only a little).
+When building the same sources in Windows, executables are bigger (double than Linux, approx.), but anyway very small even here.

 ## License